On quasianalytic classes of Gelfand-Shilov type. Parametrix and convolution: Preliminaries

 As usual, a subset $A$ of $F$ will be called sequentially complete if every Cauchy sequence in $A$ is convergent in $A$.
 Moreover, $A$ is said to be quasi-complete (Komatsu \cite{Komatsu3} uses the term boundedly complete) if every bounded Cauchy net in $A$ is convergent in $A$.
 The sequential completion of $A\subseteq F$ (resp. quasi-completion) is the sequential closure (resp. the bounding closure) of $A$ in the completion of $F$.

 For $X$ and $Y$ two l.c.s., we denote by $\mathcal{L}(X,Y)$ the space of all continuous linear mappings from $X$ to $Y$.
 When we want to indicate a specific topology on this space we will use the following indices: $b$ for the strong topology, $\sigma$ for the weak topology, $p$ for the topology of precompact convergence, $c$ for the topology of compact convex circled convergence.
 If $X$ is quasi-complete then clearly $\mathcal{L}_p(X,Y)$ is isomorphic to $\mathcal{L}_c(X,Y)$.
 We use the same indices as above for denoting the corresponding topologies on the dual $X'$ of the l.c.s. $X$.
 If $t$ is any of these indices we denote by $\mathcal{L}_{\epsilon}(X'_t,Y)$ the space $\mathcal{L}(X'_t,Y)$ equipped with the topology of uniform convergence on all equicontinuous subsets of $X'$.\\ Following Schwartz \cite{SchwartzV} and Komatsu \cite{Komatsu3} for two l.c.s. $X$ and $Y$ we denote by $X\varepsilon Y$ (the $\varepsilon$ product of $X$ and $Y$) the space of all bilinear functionals on $X'_c\times Y'_c$ which are hypocontinuous with the respect to the equicontinuous subsets of $X'$ and $Y'$ and equipped with the topology of uniform convergence on the products of equicontinuous subsets of $X'$ and $Y'$.
 The tensor product $X\otimes Y$ is canonically embedded into $X\varepsilon Y$ via $(x\otimes y)(x',y')=\langle x',x\rangle \langle y',y\rangle$.
 Clearly, the topology induced by $X\varepsilon Y$ on $X\otimes Y$ is the $\epsilon$ topology.
 As pointed in \cite[p.
 657]{Komatsu3}, we have the following canonical isomorphisms of l.c.s. \beqs X\varepsilon Y\cong\mathcal{L}_{\epsilon}(X'_c,Y)\cong\mathcal{L}_{\epsilon}(Y'_c,X). \eeqs Grothendieck \cite{Grothendieck} first introduced the approximation property for a l.c.s. $X$:\\ $X$ is said to have the approximation property if the identity mapping $\mathrm{Id}\in\mathcal{L}(X,X)$ is in the closure of $X'\otimes X$ in $\mathcal{L}_p(X,X)$.\\ Later Schwartz \cite{SchwartzV} introduced the following weaker version:\\ $X$ is said to have the weak approximation property if $\mathrm{Id}$ is in the closure of $X'\otimes X$ in $\mathcal{L}_c(X,X)$.\\ If $X$ is quasi-complete the above two definitions are equivalent.
-We also need the following notion \cite{Komatsu3,SchwartzV}:\\ We say that $X$ satisfies the weak sequential approximation property (resp. the weak bounded approximation property) if $\mathrm{Id}$ is in the sequential closure (resp. the bounding closure) of $X'\otimes X$ in $\mathcal{L}_c(X,X)$.\\ Every nuclear space has the weak approximation property.
+We also need the following notion \cite{Komatsu3,SchwartzV}:\\ We say that $X$ satisfies the weak sequential approximation property (resp. the weak bounded approximation property) if $\mathrm{Id}$ is in the sequential closure (resp. the bounding closure) of $X'\otimes X$ in $\mathcal{L}_c(X,X)$.
+Every nuclear space has the weak approximation property.\\ Lastly, we mention that there is a similar concept to this: the so called metric approximation property (see \cite[Section 43.8]{kothe2} for the definition) that was recently investigated in the setting of mixed-norm $L^p$ spaces and modulation spaces; see \cite{dmw-1,dmw-2,delm}.